Equine Practice Management Software Comparison Chart

 Choosing equine practice management software is harder than it should be

 Every veterinary software vendor says they support equine practice.
 Some genuinely do.
 Some have an equine module bolted onto a small-animal platform.
 Some publish pricing, others won't until you've sat through a demo.
-This page is a side-by-side comparison of the four equine practice management software platforms equine vets evaluate most often: StableTrack (equine-only, AI-native, $199/month flat), ezyVet (general veterinary software with a dedicated equine module, part of IDEXX), DaySmart Vet (general veterinary software with an equine page), and Covetrus Pulse (general veterinary platform, part of the Covetrus supply ecosystem).
+This page is a side-by-side comparison of the five equine practice management software platforms equine vets evaluate most often: StableTrack (equine-only, AI-native, $199/month flat), ezyVet (general veterinary software with a dedicated equine module, part of IDEXX), Cassadol (equine-only, built by Business Infusions for solo and mobile vets, $89/user/month), DaySmart Vet (general veterinary software with an equine page), and Covetrus Pulse (general veterinary platform, part of the Covetrus supply ecosystem).
 The tables are built only from what each platform publishes on their own website.

 What to compare equine practice management software on